Knowledge base

 Prerequisites

-- If the 20 website slots included in the web hosting plan are already in use, order additional websites.
+- If the 20 site slots offered in the web hosting are already in use, order additional sites.

 To access a web hosting plan and add a site: